Keep sharing good news without ads.

 I open our Bibles to James chapter 1.

-This was supposed to be our lesson on the day that we ended up talking about translations.
+this was supposed to be our lesson on the day that we ended up talking about translations.

 And the Lord saw fit to lead us in a different direction that day.

-So, I'll go ahead and write these two words up here just like I did last time.
+go ahead and write these two words up here just like I did last time.

 But hopefully this time we'll actually get to their meanings.